Like many people, I try as much as possible to organize myself with plain text. Which is one of the reasons this site exists.

 That generally works.
 But plain text isn’t perfect.
 When using plain text for my task lists, context can be a problem.
 By context, I mean things like due dates, what project a task is related to, who I’m sharing the task with, and the like.

 There are easy ways to do add context to your plain text task lists, though.
 Here are a few ways to do that.

 And it’s due.
 Most of the ideas I’m going to share with you in this post are adapted from Getting Things Done (GTD for short), a popular productivity system.

 Yes, I know that I’ve stated countless times that I’m no fan of GTD.
 And I’m not.
 That doesn’t mean, though, that it doesn’t have a few useful aspects.
-GTD’s ideas around concepts are something I do find useful.
+Some of GTD’s ideas around contexts are something I do find useful.

 With that out of the way, let’s continue.